-where $(-)^{\nuc}$ stands for the sub $\infty$-category consisting of objects that are nuclear as objects of $\Dcal(A_{\bs})$ (equivalently, nuclear as objects of $\Dcal(\Qbb_{p,\bs})$ (\cite[Lemma 2.9]{Mikami23})).
-For our purpose, it is enough to consider static modules, so we will prove the above equivalence for the subcategories of static objects and compare the cohomology.
+where $(-)^{\nuc}$ stands for the subcategory consisting of objects that are nuclear as objects of $\Dcal(A_{\square})$ (equivalently, nuclear as objects of $\Dcal(\Qbb_{p,\square})$ (\cite[Lemma 2.9]{Mikami23})).
+For our purpose, it is enough to consider static modules, so we prove the above equivalence for the subcategories of static objects and compare their cohomology.